How to Help Someone With a Mood Disorder

 It’s possible your loved one doesn’t want to inflict their bad mood on you or doesn’t believe they’re worthy of support.
 Remind them that you’re here for them by reaching out regularly to tell them you care and want to be part of the team that helps them through.
 Practical help, such as minding children, running errands or emptying the dishwasher, also shows you’re ready to assist.

-Why Someone People Experience a Mood Disorder
+Why Some People Experience a Mood Disorder

 There are three factors that contribute to mood disorders.